erc-dharma/project-documentation/DHARMA_gitNames_readme.txt

 	git log --format=%aN

+To check your own git name, use:

+	git config user.name

 This is different from Github user names.
 Github user names do not appear in git's commit history, they are only relevant on Github itself.
 Arguably, it might be better to use email addresses to identify people, or maybe both emails